1978 Sikh–Nirankari clash: Aftermath

+Case

-A criminal case was filed against sixty two Sant Nirankaris, charged with the murder of 13 Sikhs, by the Akali-led government in Punjab.
+A criminal case was filed against sixty two Sant Nirankaris, charged with the murder of 13 Sikhs, by the Akali-led government in Punjab, who also assembled a special investigation team to pursue the criminal case.
 The investigation concluded that the attack on the Sikhs was planned by a number of accused, including Gurbachan Singh, all of whom were taken into custody except for Gurbachan Singh himself, who was arrested later in Delhi only after being permitted a personal audience with the Prime Minister Morarji Desai.
-The Sant Nirankaris had firmly supported Emergency rule, and developed close links with many Congress politicians and bureaucrats, creating a strong foothold in Delhi political circles; this gave rise to opposition from the Akalis and the Damdami Taksal during the same period.
+The investigation also concluded that the attack on the Sikhs was premediated in pursuance of a conspiracy, which involved the permitting such a provocative convention by the district magistrate at such a sensitive venue, possibly by outside pressure; the deputy commissioner of neighboring Gurdaspur district was a Sant Nirankari, as was probably the state chief secretary, and likely many other politicians and bureaucrats in Chandigarh and Delhi who were interested in aggravating conflict situations.

 The case was heard in the neighbouring Haryana state, and all the accused were acquitted on grounds of self-defence on 4 January 1980, two days before the Lok Sabha poll.
-Though the case failed as authorities in Punjab were unable to ensure that the prosecution witness remained uncompromised by interested parties and police in Karnal, the Chief Minister of Punjab Prakash Singh Badal decided not to appeal the decision.
+Though the case failed as authorities in Punjab were unable to ensure that the prosecution witness remained uncompromised by interested parties and police in Karnal, the Chief Minister of Punjab Prakash Singh Badal decided not to appeal the decision; fearing partiality in a Punjab court, Gurbachan Singh had gotten his case transferred to Karnal, which fell outside the state.
+The state government under Darbara Singh of Congress also declined to file the appeal against the acquittal, though the prosecution had developed a well-reasoned case for it.
 The Sant Nirankaris received support from the media, who portrayed the incident as "inter-sect wars" and proof of rising Sikh orthodoxy, and Desai put the entire blame on the Sikhs; orthodox Sikhs saw this as an attempt to manipulate the sect as a way to undercut Sikhism in Punjab.
 The government's apathy towards apprehending the perpetrators also caused outrage among the Sikhs, with the ruling Akalis accused of shielding them.
-The death of unarmed protesters had strongly affected the Sikhs, including those formerly apolitical; Bhindranwale increased his rhetoric against the perceived enemies of Sikhs.
-A letter of authority was issued by Akal Takht to ostracize the Sant Nirankaris.
-A sentiment was created among some to justify extrajudicial killings of the perceived enemies of Sikhism.
-The chief proponents of this attitude were the Babbar Khalsa founded by the widow, Bibi Amarjit Kaur of the Akhand Kirtani Jatha, whose husband Fauja Singh had been at the head of the march in Amritsar; the Damdami Taksal led by Jarnail Singh Bhindranwale who had also been in Amritsar on the day of the outrage; the Dal Khalsa, formed with the object of demanding a sovereign Sikh state; and the All India Sikh Students Federation.